Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Temporal shuffling for defense

+Our defense method is evaluated against several attack methods in comparison to the two existing defense methods (randomized smoothing and denoised smoothing) as mentioned above.

+For attack methods, we use I-FGSM \citep{kurakin2016adversarial} (the 3D version explained in the previous section) with $\epsilon$=4/255, flickering attack \citep{pony2021over}, and one frame attack \citep{hwang2021just} with $\epsilon$=8/255.
+The flickering attack and one frame attack specifically target action recognition models.
+For evaluating against adaptive attack, we also test the cases where the expectation over transformation (EOT) technique \citep{athalye2018obfuscated,athalye2018synthesizing} is combined with each attack method, which works with knowledge of the existence and type of defense.

 Table \ref{table:all} shows the comparison results.
 Except for a few cases of X3D, our method achieves higher accuracy than the existing defense methods.
-Furthermore, combining our method with the existing defense methods shows further improvement in many cases.
+Furthermore, we find that combining our method with the existing defense methods shows further improvement in many cases.
 Our method is also effective against the one frame attack.
-Although a perturbation created by the one frame attack does not have a temporal structure, our defense can neutralize it by changing its temporal location (Section \ref{sec: 4-3}).
-Our method is effective even against EOT.
-This is probably because there are too many possible frame order permutations that result in videos having significantly different characteristics, which is challenging for EOT to cover effectively.
+Although a perturbation created by the one frame attack does not have a temporal structure, our defense can neutralize it by changing its temporal location.
+Our method is more effective than the other defense methods when EOT is applied, especially for the attacks targeting action recognition models.
+On the other hand, defense against I-FGSM combined with EOT remains challenging (similar observations were made by \citeauthor{athalye2018obfuscated} and \citeauthor{adaptive}), which would need further research in the future.